amtakeuchi/securi-tee-react/public/projects/📡-cybersecurity-financial-threat-intelligence-aggregator-flask-web-app.md

 * Asynchronous feed fetching with Python’s ThreadPoolExecutor to pull multiple feeds and scrapes in parallel, without blocking the server
 * Keyword-based filtering to surface only high-priority articles
-* Caching with Flask-Caching to improve performance and avoid hammering the same endpoints every few minutes *
+* Caching with Flask-Caching to improve performance and avoid hammering the same endpoints every few minutes

-The result is a clean, lightweight web dashboard that shows me the latest threat intelligence and financial risk signals in near real-time — tailored specifically for the work I do.
+The result is a clean, lightweight web dashboard that shows me the latest threat intelligence and financial risk signals in near real-time, tailored specifically for what I do.

 📊 Why This Matters